ubclaunchpad/inertia/docs_src/index.html.md

 <aside class="success">
-Once this step is done, it means that Inertia and all its prerequisites are now set up on your VPS, and that the Inertia daemon should be up and running!
+Once this step is done, it means that Inertia and all its prerequisites are now set up on your VPS, and the Inertia daemon should be up and running!
 Try running <code>inertia ${remote_name} status</code> to connect to the daemon.
 </aside>